Severe Weather Statement issued for Allegheny, Fayette, Washington, Westmoreland by NWS - NewsBreak

 Severe Weather Statement issued for Allegheny, Fayette, Washington, Westmoreland by NWS

-Effective: 2021-08-10 14:13:00 EDT Expires: 2021-08-10 14:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-10 14:26:00 EDT Expires: 2021-08-10 14:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
 Please report severe weather by calling 412-262-1988, posting to the NWS Pittsburgh Facebook page, or using Twitter @NWSPITTSBURGH.
-Target Area: Allegheny; Fayette; Washington; Westmoreland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 PM EDT FOR SOUTHEASTERN WASHINGTON...SOUTHEASTERN ALLEGHENY...SOUTHERN WESTMORELAND AND NORTHERN FAYETTE COUNTIES At 213 PM EDT, a severe thunderstorm was located over Monongahela, or near Gastonville, moving east at 40 mph.
+Target Area: Allegheny; Fayette; Washington; Westmoreland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 PM EDT FOR SOUTHEASTERN WASHINGTON...SOUTHEASTERN ALLEGHENY...SOUTHERN WESTMORELAND AND NORTHERN FAYETTE COUNTIES At 226 PM EDT, a severe thunderstorm was located near New Stanton, or 8 miles south of Jeannette, moving east at 55 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor hail damage to vehicles is possible.
 Expect wind damage to trees and power lines, resulting in some power outages.
 Locations impacted include Bethel Park, Greensburg, Latrobe, Connellsville, Gastonville, West Mifflin, South Park Township, Jefferson Hills, Pleasant Hills, White Oak, Monessen, and Clairton.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0